-The Teign Heritage Centre, home to the Teignmouth and Shaldon Museum, opened its doors to the public on 28th May 2011.
+The Teign Heritage Centre, home to the Teignmouth and Shaldon Museum, opened its doors to the public on 28th May 2011, 2018 seeing the 40th Anniversary season.
 The Centre offers local residents and visitors the opportunity to explore the fascinating heritage of the area, as well as attend events, concerts and workshops.

 In June 2012 it was awarded the top accolade in the Best Commercial/Public Building category for its interesting and sustainable design by Devon Building Control Partnership.
 The building also won Project of the Year in the Western Morning News & Michelmores South West Commercial Property Awards, presented by Michael Portillo on 19th June 2012.

 The eye-catching building boasts impressive new visitor facilities and is fully accessible.
 The Teign Heritage Centre consists of two wonderful permanent galleries which have been carefully designed to appeal to both adults and children.
 The Centre also houses a roof terrace, a large meeting and events space, the Teign Room, a small shop, dedicated research area and archive room.